So just why is Rioja wine so good, and how can you make sure you’re experiencing genuine wine from the Rioja region in Spain?

 Tempranillo is thought to be native to the Rioja region of Spain, and is the region’s most typical grape, grown in more than 75% of the vineyards.
-It prospers here due to the perfect conditions from the altitude and shiting day- and night-time temperatures.
-Tempranillo produces red and white wines that can withstand long ageing periods, has a good balance of alcohol content, colour and acidity, and has a smooth, fruity texture that turns velvety as it ages.
+It prospers here due to the perfect conditions from the altitude and shifting day- and night-time temperatures.
+Tempranillo produces red and white wines that can withstand long ageing periods, has a good balance of alcohol content, color and acidity, and has a smooth, fruity texture that turns velvety as it ages.

 Its name comes from the Spanish word “temprano” meaning “early” because the grape ripens quite early in the season.

 Riojas aren’t always Tempranillo, there are various different grape varieties used in Rioja wine region to look out for: